-570 Psychology of Injury and Rehabilitation in Sport and Physical Activity.
+- 570 Psychology of Injury and Rehabilitation in Sport and Physical Activity.
 (3) Explores how psychological and social influences interact with biology to influence injury recovery.
 Exercise scientists will apply, analyze and evaluate means to positively influence the full spectrum of injuries and recovery outcomes before patterns of distress and disability become entrenched.
-Prerequisite: KIN 559 or permission of the instructor.

-- 571 The Development of Expert Performance.
+Prerequisite: KIN 559 or permission of the instructor. - 571 The Development of Expert Performance.
 (3) An examination of theoretical and applied research on the factors that contribute to acquisition of expert performance in the psychomotor, cognitive, and creative domains.
 Prerequisite: KIN 512. - 573 Laboratory Applications in Exercise Physiology.
 (3) Students will (1) learn techniques for operating various types of laboratory equipment; (2) utilize these skills to conduct small-scale lab experiments addressing areas such as muscular strength, body composition, and cardiorespiratory/metabolic responses to exercise; (3) interpret laboratory results in relation to relevant scientific literature.
 Prerequisite: KIN 553 - 576 Lifespan Motor Development.
 (3) A discussion of theoretical perspectives in the field of motor development.
 An examination and application of perception, acquisition and performance of motor skills in a variety of domains across the lifespan.
-Prerequisite: An undergraduate course in Motor Behavior or Motor Development or permission of the instructor. - 578 Advanced Strength and Conditioning.
-(3) In-depth investigation of program design and implementation presented as a hybrid of lecture and experiential learning.
+Prerequisite: An undergraduate course in Motor Bebavior or Motor Development or permission of the instructor. - 578 Advanced Strength and Conditioning. - (3) In-depth investigation of program design and implementation presented as a hybrid of lecture and experiential learning.
 Special emphasis will be placed upon developing concepts of program design/implementation for individuals as well as large groups.
 Prerequisite: Graduate standing. - 579 Ethical Issues in Sport Psychology.
 (3) A critical examination of various aspects of professional practice in sport psychology with particular emphasis on ethical issues.
-Prerequisite Graduate standing. - 588 Assessment and Physical Performance.
+Prerequisite: Graduate standing. - 588 Assessment and Physical Performance.
 (3) Investigation of neuromuscular concepts, screening, testing, injury prevention, and post-injury reconditioning.
 Use of field tests and exercise techniques for preventing performance deficiencies as well as bringing athletes from post-rehab to full competition levels in the safest and most efficient methods.
-Prerequisite: Graduate standing. - 595 Critical Readings in Kinesiology.
+Prerequisite: Graduate standing. - 590 Critical Incident Stress Management.
+(3) Multidisciplinary approach to managing critical incidents in sport.
+Organizational planning to identify, assess, support, and refer after a critical incident.
+Prerequisite: Graduate standing or permission of the instructor. - 595 Critical Readings in Kinesiology.
 (3) This course is designed to provide students the opportunity to develop critical thinking skills, promote professional scholarship, and understand research across the array of subdisciplines of kinesiology.
 Students will present and lead discussions of current cross disciplinary research with peers.
-Prerequisite: KIN 511 or KIN 512.
+Prerequisite: KIN 511 or KIN 512. - 598 Independent Study in Kinesiology.
+(1-3, repeatable to 6) An investigation of independent projects/directed readings related to the student's area of study.
+Prerequisites: Permission of the Graduate Coordinator and completion of 15 bours of graduate work. - 599 Capstone Writing and Proposal.
+(3) Prepares students for completing KIN 601 or 605.
+Students write and propose a thesis/graduate project including (a) literature review and methods, (b) approval of project by the student's graduate committee, and (c) completion of IRB forms (if necessary).
+Graded S/U. Prerequisites: KIN 512.